ondiiik/hourglass/README.md

 ## Installation

-Installation shall be pretty easy.
-You just need to flash firmware into your ESP8266 board.
+Installation is pretty easy.
+You just need to flash [firmware](https://github.com/ondiiik/hourglass/raw/main/esp8266/esp8266_hourglass.bin) into your ESP8266 board.
 There is many options how to do it, use of [Thonny IDE](https://thonny.org/) is described here.

-If you already do not have Thonny IDE installed, you can follow [this page](https://github.com/thonny/thonny/releases).
+If you already do not have [Thonny IDE](https://thonny.org/) installed, you can follow [this page](https://github.com/thonny/thonny/releases).

 1. Run `thonny` and follow menu `Tools -> Options... -> Interpreter`.